 As you can see, UX engineering responsibilities fall in the middle of creative and technical teams.
 A UX engineer must have familiarity with core design principles and common design processes.
 Most UX engineers don’t have expert design skills, but they do have an eye for UI design along with an expert front-end development skill set.

+The team you assign your UXE will totally depend on the project they are working on as well as some of your company’s characteristics, for example size, team structure.
+Since the user experience engineer is a flexible team member, they could either be part of both teams.
 If your UX engineer spends more time building prototypes and component libraries, the position will best fit within the UX team.
 However, if you require more front-end or full stack development work from your UX engineer, include them on the software development team.